msfjarvis/msfjarvis.dev/content/posts/simple-tricks-for-faster-rust-programs.md

 This makes the following changes to the `release` profile:

--   Forces `rustc` to build the entire crate as a single unit, which lets LLVM makes smarter decisions about optimization thanks to all the code being together.
+-   Forces `rustc` to build the entire crate as a single unit, which lets LLVM make smarter decisions about optimization thanks to all the code being together.
 -   Switches LTO to the `fat` variant.
 In `fat` mode, LTO will perform [optimization across the entire dependency graph](https://doc.rust-lang.org/rustc/codegen-options/index.html#lto) as opposed to the default option of doing it just to the local crate.

 ## Use a different memory allocator